helliio/TTK4145/excercise-1/question-3-why-concurrency.md

 > and coroutines?

 Both threads and processes are created by cloning another thread.
-The difference is that creating a process will assign it a new memory space and
+The difference is that creating a process will assign it a new copy of the memory map, file descriptor table and other kernel data structures.
+A thread shares these resources with the thread it was cloned from, but gets a new entry in the process sheduler and a new program counter and stack.

+A green thread is not managed nor known to the operating system.
+All the grean threads run in one OS thread, and are managed by the runtime of the program.

+A coroutine is like a green thread, except it has language support for *yielding* values to the caller.

 > - Which one of these do `pthread_create()` (C/POSIX),
 >   `threading.Thread()` (Python), `go` (Go) create?

   - POXIX: threads
   - CPython threading module: threads, but limited by the GIL
-  - Go: coroutines
+  - Go: "goroutines": coroutines maybe?

 > - How does pythons Global Interpreter Lock (GIL) influence the way a
 >   python Thread behaves?